-- Exclusion of controversial sectors and practices:

-• Controversial weapons: list of the Ottawa Convention of 1997 on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction and of the Oslo Convention of 2008 prohibiting the use, manufacture, storage and transfer of cluster munitions.
-Other weapons and weapons components excluded: in principle, we also exclude from our investments all activities involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transport of the following weapons and their components: nuclear weapons for countries that do not comply with the Non-Proliferation Treaties, chemical weapons and bacteriological weapons.

-• Tobacco: all tobacco companies

-• Coal: exclusion of investments in companies: active in coal extraction; which have a project to develop new coal-fired power plants; or for which any portion of the electricity production is generated from coal.

-• Non-compliance with the United Nations Global Compact: exclusion of investments in companies that do not respect human rights, labour standards, the environment and the fight against corruption.

-• Gambling: we exclude games of chance from our investments due to ethical concerns, as such games can have harmful effects on the player, their loved ones and the wider community

-• Other exclusions: in principle, we also exclude certain sectors that are currently absent from our investment scope (European listed SMEs): animal furs, pornography, drugs.
-This list is not exhaustive and may change depending on the presence on the European listed market of new companies active in controversial sectors whose activity does not comply with our investment ethics.

-- ESG analysis based on 30 indicators selected according to the intrinsic interest of each criterion, as well as to the frequency of disclosure of this information by listed SMEs/ISEs, which constitute the core of the Sub-Fund's investment universe: a "selectivity" approach favouring companies whose ESG criteria reflect the search for sustainable performance, and excluding a minimum of 20% of the companies with the lowest extra-financial ratings in their investment universe.
+- Exclusion of controversial sectors and practices: - Controversial weapons: list of the Ottawa Convention of 1997 on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction and of the Oslo Convention of 2008 prohibiting the use, manufacture, storage and transfer of cluster munitions.
+Other weapons and weapons components excluded: in principle, we also exclude from our investments all activities involved in the development, production, use, maintenance, offering for sale, distribution, import or export, storage or transport of the following weapons and their components: nuclear weapons for countries that do not comply with the Non-Proliferation Treaties, chemical weapons and bacteriological weapons. - Tobacco: all tobacco companies - O Coal: exclusion of investments in companies: active in coal extraction; which have a project to develop new coal-fired power plants; or for which any portion of the electricity production is generated from coal. - o Non-compliance with the United Nations Global Compact: exclusion of investments in companies that do not respect human rights, labour standards, the environment and the fight against corruption. - O Gambling: we exclude games of chance from our investments due to ethical concerns, as such games can have harmful effects on the player, their loved ones and the wider community - Other exclusions: in principle, we also exclude certain sectors that are currently absent from our investment scope (European listed SMEs): animal furs, pornography, drugs.
+This list is not exhaustive and may change depending on the presence on the European listed market of new companies active in controversial sectors whose activity does not comply with our investment ethics. - ESG analysis based on 30 indicators selected according to the intrinsic interest of each criterion, as well as to the frequency of disclosure of this information by listed SMEs/ISEs, which constitute the core of the Sub-Fund's investment universe: a "selective" approach favouring companies whose ESG criteria reflect the search for sustainable performance, and excluding a minimum of 20% of the companies with the lowest extra-financial ratings in their investment universe.
 The minimum ESG score of 50 out of 100 must be met.

-Asset allocation
+- Analysis of controversies to identify additional extra-financial risks of companies that would not be reflected in the ESG analysis described above:

+The results of the controversy analysis are studied by the Investment Committee for any new investment.

+Any investment project in a company subject to serious controversy is a systematic exclusion factor for the Investment Committee.

+A medium-risk controversy is subject to enhanced monitoring, particularly as regards the implementation of the company's voting policy at general meetings (see Voting Policy).

+In the event of the emergence of a serious new controversy for a company in one of the portfolios managed by Indépendance AM SAS, the Investment Committee will make a divestment decision at a pace that takes market conditions into account.

+What is the minimum commitment rate to reduce the scope of the investments considered prior to the application of this investment strategy?

+The Management Company ensures that this extra-financial analysis is carried out on at least 90% of the securities in the portfolio (excluding cash).

+What is the policy for assessing the good governance practices of companies benefiting from the investments?

+The criteria used to assess the quality of governance are:

+- Management structure and quality

+- Checks and balances

+- Respect for minority shareholders

+- Progress approach

+Each criterion is assessed on the basis of several indicators.

+Good governance

+practices relate to sound management structures, employee relations, staff remuneration and compliance with tax obligations.

-describes the proportion of investments in specific assets.
+Asset allocation describes the proportion of investments in specific assets.